Discovering Mythology (Challenge Kit)

 • The obstacles that the enemy god throws against the hero are what make him famous.

 There are two types of heroes: war and quest heroes.
-War heroes wanted to go to war to earn wealth and honor, and quest heroes went on a quest to find treasure.
+War heroes wanted to go to war to earn wealth and honour, and quest heroes went on a quest to find treasure.

 Famous War Hero: Achilles (UH-KIL'-EEZ)

-• he invulnerable hero that is slain in the Trojan War when a poisoned arrow strikes his ankle.
+• The invulnerable hero is slain in the Trojan War when a poisoned arrow strikes his ankle.

 • As a baby, his mom held him by the heel and dipped him into the River Sticks, a river located in the underworld.